typelevel/cats-tagless/docs/src/main/tut/index.md

 ## <a id="horizontal-comp" href="#horizontal-comp"></a>Horizontal composition

-You can use the [`CartesianK`](typeclasses.html#cartesianK) type class to create a new interpreter that runs two interpreters simultaneously and return the result as a `cats.Tuple2K`.
-The `@autoCartesianK` attribute add an instance of `CartesianK` to the companion object.
+You can use the [`SemigroupalK`](typeclasses.html#semigroupalK) type class to create a new interpreter that runs two interpreters simultaneously and return the result as a `cats.Tuple2K`.
+The `@autoSemigroupalK` attribute add an instance of `SemigroupalK` to the companion object.
 Example:
 ```tut:book
 val prod = ExpressionAlg[Option].productK(ExpressionAlg[Try])
 prod.num("2")